 We are committed to reducing and eliminating substances of concern from our products and manufacturing process.
 Our products distributed in the European Union are compliant with the RoHS (Restriction of Hazardous Substances Directive 2002/95/EC) and REACH (Registration, Evaluation, Authorisation and Restriction of Chemicals) directives.
 In other regions, we also need to comply with our customers' specific requirements relating to the non-use of certain hazardous substances in the products, which are typically equally or more stringent than the RoHS directive.
-We have a dedicated "Green Team" based in the PRC and in-house testing capability to ensure product compliance.
-At our manufacturing facilities, we are also committed to protecting our workers from exposure to hazardous substances under an established health and safety management system; for example, we strive to have our facilities be free of lead and the substances banned by RoHS.
-We also place great importance in strict compliance of local health and safety laws and regulations.
+We have a dedicated "Green Team," based in the PRC and comprised of engineers, scientists and environmental regulation experts, that analyze our products, processes, and raw materials to ensure that we comply with environmental and government regulations worldwide.
+Additionally, we have inhouse testing capability to ensure product compliance.
+In 2020, the Chinese government published four National Standards with the aim of reducing emission of certain volatile organic compounds ("VOC") in adhesives, coatings, ink and cleaning agents.
+Our Green Team has been working proactively for the identification and reduction of such VOCs within our supply chain.
+We place great importance in strict compliance of local health and safety laws and regulations.
+At our manufacturing facilities, we are also committed to protecting our workers from exposure to hazardous substances under an established health and safety management system; for example, we strive to have our facilities be free of lead and the substances banned by RoHS, and we are increasing our use of water-based paint at our facilities.

-We strive to extend the useful life of our products and reduce our products' impact on the environment.
+We strive to extend the useful life of our products and reduce our products' impact on the environment, and we have invested significant R&D in improving the energy efficiency of our battery-operated products.
 For example, we deploy a low energy IR-engine in some of our products which can extend battery life regardless of the protocols utilized by the product.
-We also offer a robust product refurbishment program to our customers where we reclaim, refurbish and recycle preowned remote controls.
+In 2021, we started shipping an Android TV remote product with a USB-C rechargeable battery to reduce battery consumption throughout the life of the product.
+We recently introduced our latest control platform and related technologies that address the growing demand for sustainable products that reduce energy use and eliminate waste.
+With this platform, we partnered with technology leaders and invested in bringing ultra-low power connectivity chips with built-in energy harvesting and photovoltaic cells to the market.
+These chips offer more computing power, while consuming up to 80% less battery power, enabling up to ten times longer battery life.
+We also offer a robust product refurbishment program to our customers where we reclaim, refurbish and recycle pre-owned remote controls.
 Under this program, substantially all of the materials in a pre-owned remote control unit are reused or recycled; for example, used plastics and silicon are ground and reused in other products.
 We have also employed new master carton packing methods to increase shipping efficiency and reduce cardboard usage.
 Some of our manufacturing facilities are switching to the use of recycled solder.
-We are also looking for ways to reduce the use of single-use plastics in our products and packaging.
+To further reduce collateral waste, we have introduced an initiative to reduce and/or remove single use plastics ("SUP") from our supply chain and manufacturing process for certain customer programs.